chrisgurney/chrisgurney.ca/src/md/work-pm.md

 > - Employer: DevBBQ
 > - My Role: Product Manager

 WayHire provides select, passive candidates with discreet, career development opportunities with desirable employers.
-Decide what employers or individual opportunities would interest you, sit back, and wait for your next move to come to you!
+An applicant tracking system for recruiters.

+Our client was ultimately acquired.

 [Details...](#details-wayhire){: data-toggle=collapse}

-- _Concept to Launch_ for a true MVP.
-- Context:
-	- Recruitment applicant tracking system.
+- Developed as a true MVP, over multiple engagements, around our client's specific process.
-	- Only client to understand/accept a "real" MVP.
+- Managed requirements and continuous client delivery, from _concept to launch_.
-- Notable Deliverables:
-	- Requirements and delivery management.
+- Conducted discovery and managed roadmap.
-  - Client was ultimately acquired.
 {: id=details-wayhire .collapse}